 Struggling to find time and resources is the biggest challenge hindering small businesses, which is a clear indication that small businesses need to find ways to improve efficiency and adopt changing technology and tactics.

-We spoke with marketing leaders and small business experts, including Infusionsoft by Keap's CEO, Clate Mask, to see which trends they think will impact small business in 2019 and what small business owners can do to maximize success.
+We spoke with marketing leaders and small business experts, including Keap's CEO, Clate Mask, to see which trends they think will impact small business in 2019 and what small business owners can do to maximize success.